-16. Dove Real Beauty Sketches | You’re more beautiful than you think (3mins) doesn’t feature a funky dance.
+On the other hand, Dove Real Beauty Sketches | You’re more beautiful than you think (3mins) doesn’t feature a funky dance.

-This three-minute video by Dove went viral in April 2013 and garnered 68.5 million views along with 180,000 engagements.
+This enlightening video went viral in April 2013 and has 69.6 million views and 189,000 engagements.

 As the video’s description says, “In one of the most famous Dove films, Real Beauty Sketches explores the gap between how others perceive us and how we perceive ourselves.
 Each woman is the subject of two portraits drawn by FBI-trained forensic artist Gil Zamora: one based on her own description, and the other using a stranger’s observations.
 The results are surprising…”

 “These video ads don’t just generate impressions, they leave impressions.
 Women ages 18-34 are twice as likely to think highly of a brand that made an empowering ad and nearly 80 percent more likely to like, share, comment, and subscribe after watching one.
 We also ran ad recall studies on eight of the campaigns on the Empowering Ads Leaderboard, and all performed in the top 25 percent of their categories, with most in the top 10 percent.”

 “Partly because women are being called upon to advertise to women.
 Despite the disappointing fact that only 11 percent of creative directors are women, half of the creatives responsible for the empowering ads on our Leaderboard were women.
 With women expected to control two-thirds of consumer spending in the U.S. over the next decade, creative agencies would be wise to empower women not just in their video ads but in their own ranks.”

 Year 9: May 29, 2013 to May 28, 2014

-17. Ylvis – The Fox (What Does The Fox Say?)
-[Official music video HD]

 Here’s another music video that wasn’t created by a major label.
+It’s Ylvis – The Fox (What Does The Fox Say?)
+[Official music video HD].

-Uploaded in September 2013, it has 838 million views and 7.2 million engagements.
+Uploaded in September 2013, it has 1 billion views and 8.8 million engagements.

-Now, if I need to defend my inclusion of this music video, I can point to Allocca’s post on the Official YouTube Blog, which listed “What Does The Fox Say?” as the top Trending Videos for 2013 instead of one of the Top Music Videos for the year.
+Now, if I need to defend my inclusion of this music video, then I can point to Allocca’s post on the Official YouTube Blog, which listed “What Does The Fox Say?” as the top Trending Videos for 2013 instead of one of the Top Music Videos for the year.

-WREN, a relatively unknown brand outside of fashion circles, took the industry by storm, and showed how a small brand with limited resources could create one of the most talked-about marketing campaigns of the year.
+Here’s the backstory: WREN, a relatively unknown brand outside of fashion circles, took the industry by storm, and showed how a small brand with limited resources could create one of the most talked-about marketing campaigns of the year.

-Just a month after its release, “First Kiss” had increased website traffic by 14,000% and sales by 13,600 percent.
+Just a month after its release, First Kiss had increased website traffic by 14,000% and sales by 13,600 percent.

 Not bad.
 Not bad at all.

 Year 10: May 29, 2014 to May 28, 2015

 As the video’s description says, “Using #LikeAGirl as an insult is a hard knock against any adolescent girl.
 And since the rest of puberty’s really no picnic either, it’s easy to see what a huge impact it can have on a girl’s self-confidence.”

-The description also quotes Lauren Greenfield, the filmmaker and director of the #LikeAGirl video.
-She says:

-“In my work as a documentarian, I have witnessed the confidence crisis among girls and the negative impact of stereotypes first-hand.”
+The description also quotes Lauren Greenfield, the filmmaker, and director of the #LikeAGirl video.
+She says, “In my work as a documentarian, I have witnessed the confidence crisis among girls and the negative impact of stereotypes first-hand.”

 She adds, “When the words ‘like a girl’ are used to mean something bad, it is profoundly disempowering….
 I am excited to be a part of the movement to redefine ‘like a girl into a positive affirmation.”

-This included “10 Hours of Walking in NYC as a Woman in Hijab,” which got 17.8 million views and 238,000 engagements.
+This included 10 Hours of Walking in NYC as a Woman in Hijab, which got 18.9 million views and 238,000 engagements.
 And, as we’ve all been told, imitation is the sincerest form of flattery.

 Year 11: May 29, 2015 to May 28, 2016